 Find restaurants that focus on local traditions and ingredients.
 These restaurants have been trained and certified by Taste of West Sweden, a trademark that guarantees top quality and can guide you to the best mealtime experiences West Sweden has to offer.

 We've selected a few islands from all the beautiful ones around Bohuslän.
 You'll find our tips below.
 And if you want to stay on one of the islands, click to see tips for accommodation.

 Enjoy a taco fiesta in Gotenburg, stay the night in the archipelago or share a ride to Nordens Ark.
 It is easier than you think to get close to the daily life in West Sweden.
 Here you can meet locals eager to share everything from their favorite hiking trails to cooking skills.
-We have also gathered inspiring stories and a few things to keep in mind if you are new to the sharing economy.

 Interviews, features, tips from celebrities.
 Below some well-known locals talk about their day-to-day lives, and share some tips on their favourite spots around West Sweden.
 Maybe you'll find a destination you just have to visit.